Cwarcup/nextjs-tailwind-portfolio/README.md

 This project uses [React Icons](https://react-icons.github.io/react-icons/) for icons, specifically the [Remix Design Icons](https://react-icons.github.io/react-icons/icons?name=ri).
 If you need the svg files, you can find them [here](https://github.com/Remix-Design/RemixIcon/tree/master/icons).

+### Favicons and Head Tags

+Use [Favicon.io](https://favicon.io/favicon-converter/) to generate your favicon and add the generated code to the `pages/_document.js` file.
+Make sure you download the generated files and add them to the `public` folder.
+You will need to create an image for [Favicon.io](https://favicon.io/favicon-converter/) to use.
+I recommend using [Canva](https://www.canva.com/) to create your image.